digitaldesigndj/digitaldesigndj.api/readme.md

 Right now, I am using this space for a sockets io exeriment.

+This code has been tightly linked to what I am doing in the /digitaldesigndj.com repo.
+The client side connection currently lives in that repo. `src/scripts/socket.js` and `<p id="broadcast"></p>`

-Currently its a new feature on DigitalDesignDj.com where I can type into the local only text field and the events are sent to all connected clients on digitaldesigndj.com
+I have a local interface `index.html` where I can type into a text field.
+Via sockets IO the text is delivered back to the server.
+Then the events are broadcast out on a public socket that digitaldesigndj.com subscribes to.

+Sockets work in pure client side js, so for deployment on the internet I needed a way to create seperate sockets for publishing and broadcasting.
+(Otherwise risk hackers publishing to all visitors with a few lines in the web inspector console)

+Security and live publishing is the focus of this experiment so far.

 ### Sockets Server